The Y for All Community Members

 Q: I receive income on behalf of my children.
 Do you need documentation?

 A: Yes.
-If you are a foster or adoptive parent, we need documentation of the subsidy you get for the care of your child.
+If you are a foster or guardian, we need documentation of the subsidy you get for the care of your child.
 If your children receive social security, we need documentation from the Social Security Administration.

 Q: I do not have any income.
 What kind of documentation do I need to provide?